Read This First

 Prompt 5: While being generally more rational, are there deficiencies in aspects of rationality that neurodivergents commonly exhibit?

-The central claim is this: While neurodivergent individuals often exhibit enhanced rationality in specific domains, such as systematic thinking, attention to detail, and pattern recognition, they may also face challenges in other aspects of rationality.
+In plain terms: While neurodivergent individuals often exhibit enhanced rationality in specific domains, such as systematic thinking, attention to detail, and pattern recognition, they may also face challenges in other aspects of rationality.

 Attention-Deficit/Hyperactivity Disorder (ADHD)